 ART 310 Typography 3 SH

 A focus on the fundamentals of typography.
 Development of an appreciation for, and an understanding of letterforms along with the ability to manipulate type with increased knowledge and sensitivity.
 Both theoretical and practical applications will be explored.
 Fall semester.
-Prerequisite: ART 208 and ART 216.
+Prerequisite: ART 208 OR ART 266.

 ART 315 Communication Design I 3 SH

 An introduction to the fundamentals of graphic design problem solving with an emphasis on concept.
 Students will be exposed to a broad range of graphic design problems formulated to foster self-reliance and encourage personal creative growth.
 Spring Semester.
 Prerequisite: ART 302.